psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 So, on a whim I googled syslog + pfsense, and I saw some images of some nice dashboards (Kibana) for the firewall logs from PFSense.
 The tutorials I found did not tell me exactly how this all works, particularly how Elasticsearch, Logstash and Kibana work together.

-These instructions will tell you what I have learned and how I installed the Elastic Stack (Elasticsearch, Logstash, Kibana, Beats and SHIELD) on Ubuntu 18.04 LTS with encrypted communication, so that I could have a nice visualization of my PFSense firewall logs with syslogs and netflow.
+These instructions will tell you what I have learned and how I installed the Elastic Stack (Elasticsearch, Logstash, Kibana, Beats and SHIELD) on Ubuntu with encrypted communication, so that I could have a nice visualization of my PFSense firewall logs with syslogs and netflow.

 ## Table of contents
 {: .no_toc .text-delta }